tvdtb/java-ci-docker/README.md

 * Check by running `curl -v --user gitlab:115e09e85a035e5f2a166f0cffa7abad0c -X POST http://host.docker.internal/jenkins/job/demo-java/build` or `http://gitlab:115e09e85a035e5f2a166f0cffa7abad0c@host.docker.internal/jenkins/job/demo-java/build`
 the response should be HTTP 302 redirecting to the build log in  http://host.docker.internal/jenkins/job/demo-java/
-* In gitlab navigate to your project -> Settings -> WebHooks
+* In gitlab navigate to your project -> Settings -> WebHooks (make sure you enabled local outbound network connections, see gitlab setup)
 * Add WebHook for Push events to URL `http://[user]:[token]@host.docker.internal/jenkins/job/[job-name]/build` which is for this example `http://gitlab:115e09e85a035e5f2a166f0cffa7abad0c@host.docker.internal/jenkins/job/demo-java/build` which actually corresponds to scanning the multibranch pipeline